Rate this Page

 Overview#

-The LibTorch Stable ABI (Application Binary Interface) provides an interface for extending PyTorch functionality without being tightly coupled to specific PyTorch versions.
+The LibTorch Stable ABI (Application Binary Interface) provides a limited interface for extending PyTorch functionality without being tightly coupled to specific PyTorch versions.
 This enables the development of custom operators and extensions that remain compatible across PyTorch releases.
+This limited set of APIs is not intended to replace existing LibTorch, but rather to provide a stable foundation for a majority of custom extension use cases.
+If there is any API you would like to see added to the stable ABI, please file a request through a new issue on the PyTorch repo.

-The stable ABI consists of three main components:
+The limited stable ABI consists of three main components:

 1. Stable C headers - Low-level C API implemented by libtorch (primarily torch/csrc/inductor/aoti_torch/c/shim.h)